xiaoxianyu-office/mm/Skills/Skills.md

   [Triggers]: /Skills/Triggers/
   [Conditions]: /Skills/conditions/
   [Here is a list of all the targeters]: /Skills/Targeters/
-  [Click here to see which triggers work with Artifacts]: /Artifacts/Triggers
+  [Click here to see which triggers work with Crucible]: https://git.mythiccraft.io/mythiccraft/mythiccrucible/-/wikis/Skills/Triggers